-This week’s properties are in Carnegie Hill, NoHo and Ocean Hill.
+This week’s properties are Chelsea, Carnegie Hill and Bedford-Stuyvesant.

 Costs